 "In the forest, we found almost no breeding whatsoever, and no biting by the adult mosquitoes," Vittor said.
 That’s probably because the ecology of the deforested landscape — short vegetation and deep water — favored their breeding, and they need human blood to grow their eggs.

 The types of mosquitoes that do well in this radically altered ecosystem are more "vector competent," which means their systems are particularly good at manufacturing a lot of the pathogen that causes malaria.
 A study in Brazil, published in the Journal of Emerging Infectious Diseases

 in 2010, found that clearing four percent of the forest resulted in a nearly 50-percent increase in human malaria cases.

 The ecology of the viruses in deforested areas is different.
 As forests are cut down, numerous new boundaries, or edges, are created between deforested areas and forest.
 A mosquito called Aedes africanus

-, a prolific producer of the yellow fever and Chikungaya viruses, lives in this edge habitat and bites people working or living nearby.
+, a host of the yellow fever and Chikungaya viruses, often lives in this edge habitat and bites people working or living nearby.
 Other primates, which are also reservoirs for the pathogens, gather in the borders of these different ecosystems, providing an ongoing source of virus for the insects.

 Scientists are concerned that these outbreaks exacerbated by human alteration of landscapes could cause the next pandemic.
-The Roman Empire once stretched from Scotland to Africa and lasted for 500 years.
+The Roman Empire once stretched from Scotland to Africa and lasted for more than 400 years.
 No one knows exactly why the empire collapsed, but one contributing factor may have been malaria

 .
 A mass grave of babies from that era, excavated in the 1990s, found, through DNA analysis, that many of them had died from malaria, according to a study published in 2001 in the journal Ancient Biomolecules